 Prep time: 15 minutes

-HInt: Should you wish to moisture proof this crust, brush the baked crust with a layer of frothy egg whites or a thin layer of grated Parmesan cheese (for a dairy meal) and then bake it for two-three minutes more in a 350°F. oven.
+Hint: To moisture proof this crust, brush the baked crust with a layer of frothy egg whites or a thin layer of grated Parmesan cheese (for a dairy meal) and then bake it for two-three minutes more in a 350°F. oven.

 By March 21, 2017Published:

-- one 9 inch and 1 eight inch crust
+- one 9 inch and 1 eight inch crust (6 Servings)

 - 1 small shallot peeled and minced

 - 2 teaspoons olive oil